MonikaJov/Image-Steganography-using-LSB/README.md

 • Documentation: The documentation is the file that you are currently reading.
 It includes the research that I’ve done, how the project works, how to use it and sources I have used to create it.

-I tested the project if it would work if the image with the secret message was transmitted via mail.
-After sending the image through mail, I downloaded it and I attempted to extract the message and was able to do that without any loss or corruption.
-I also tried compressing the image and decompressing it and was again able to extract the message without any loss or corruption.
 ## Programming Language and Libraries:

 Programming language: Java, JDK version 17